advanced-security/security-report-action/README.md

 The action comes with some predefined HTML templates using [Nunjucks](https://mozilla.github.io/nunjucks/templating.html), along with the ability to in the future provide your own templates to the renderer.

+## Background

 This codebase started out as a fork of https://github.com/peter-murray/github-security-report-action and has since diverged, this is the repository where all new features will be delivered.

+The active development focus is to provide an updated reporting action that can be evaluated and tested within customer use cases and to build out the various report templates to cover a number of reporting scenarios.

+Until the project reaches a `1.0.0` state, it will not be supporting contributions via Pull Requests, at which time it will support "normal" Open Source contributions as detailed in the [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Processing